KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

                             sheet = "INTEREST")
 ```

-3. Exploring data frames
+Exploring data frames
-a.
-Loaded ‘tidyverse’ package using ‘library()’ function;
+- Loaded ‘tidyverse’ package using ‘library()’ function;
-b.
-Used ‘glimpse()’ function to have an overview visuals of the data structure.
+- Used ‘glimpse()’ function to have an overview visuals of the data structure.

 ``` r
 # Explore all data frames